 Tax Deductions for Educator, Teacher Expenses

-- Teacher's Aide
+- Teacher's aide.

-What Are Qualified Educator or Teacher Expenses?
+Qualified Educator or Teacher Expenses

-The following expenses are considered deductible expenses:
+The following expenses are considered qualified deductible expenses:

 - Special equipment and supplementary materials used in the classroom

-- Health and physical education courses (only if they are related to athletics)
+- Health and physical education courses (only if they are related to athletics).

-Are There Exceptions Related to Qualified Educator Expenses?
+Exceptions to Qualified Educator Expenses

-These expenses are only deductible to the extent that the amount of such expenses exceed the following amounts for the Tax Year:
+These expenses are only deductible to the extent that the amount of such expenses exceed the following amounts for the tax year: